augcog/OpenARK/README.md

 ## How to test the software

-Code used to run the demo video is included in main.cpp.
+Code used to run the demo video is included in HandDemo.cpp.
 Additional sample code can be found in /samplecode/ and you would need to replace it with the main that comes with the project solution.

+## Using OpenARK SLAM

+Currently OpenARK only supports the Intel Realsense D435i Camera for use with OpenARK SLAM.
+OpenARK SLAM requires two configuration files to run, a camera intrinsicis file, and a vocab file.
+Examples of both files can be found in the config folder.
+To run the OpenARK SLAM Demo run:

+`OpenARK_SLAM_demo.exe <intrinsics file> <vocab file> `

+While the vocab file provided should work for most purposes, for best performance a custom intrinsics file should be generated for each camera.
+You can generate a custom intrinsics file for your camera by running

+`d435i_intrinsics_writer <camera name>`

+This will generate a complete intrinsics file named `<camera name>_intr.yaml`

+OpenARK SLAM heavily utilizes the open source packages DBoW2, Okvis, and Ceres.
+Please respect their Licences and credit/cite when appropriate.

 ## Known issues